dilanka-rathnasiri/blog/k8s_series/3_k8s_replicaset.md

   * If we don't specify a value, then the default value is 1
 * `.spec.template`:
   * The pod template used to create the ReplicaSet’s pods
-* `.spec.template.metadata.labels` =>
+* `.spec.template.metadata.labels`:
   * labels of the pods created from the pod template
   * These labels must match `.spec.selector.matchLabels` labels
   * In the above ReplicaSet, the labels of the pods are `app: my-app`
-* `.spec.selector.matchLabels` =>
+* `.spec.selector.matchLabels`:
-  * Replicaset identifies the pods required to manage by the ReplicaSet from these labels
+  * Replicaset identifies the pods required to be managed by the ReplicaSet from these labels
   * ReplicaSet will manage pods with matching labels (even if not created by the ReplicaSet)
   * e.g., if 2 pods with the label `app: my-app` already exist, the ReplicaSet will create only 1 more pod but manage all 3 pods
   * ReplicaSets can also use advanced [label selectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) like `matchExpressions` instead of `matchLabels`

 ## How a ReplicaSet Links to Its Pods